Payton banner 1600x500

 The Immutability of God and the Elasticity of Methodology: Foresight and Theology (16 Units)

-Students will also work to complete their doctoral project in Year Three, writing an introduction and conclusion and revising all previously submitted chapters.
+In tandem with coursework, students will finalize their doctoral project by writing the introduction and conclusion and revising previously submitted chapters.

 By the end of Year Three, students will:

-• Evaluate and contrast their theology and methodologies from this and previous courses through theologically informed inquiry.
+• Evaluate and refine their theological and ministry frameworks through rigorous, theologically informed inquiry.

 robert-whitesel_1080x1240.jpg